conorcook7/StringService/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+The setup process and commands can be done in Mac or Linux environments.
+If you are on Windows, please make the necessary adjustments for environment requirements as well as command line calls.

 ### Prerequisites

 1. Ensure that you have [Java](https://www.oracle.com/technetwork/java/javase/overview/java8-2100321.html) version 8 or greater.
 Check your java version with this command `java -version`.
-(I am running version 13)
+(I am running version 13) Install the JDK in that link if you do not have the JDK already installed.
 2. (Recommended - Optional) IDE for java applications (Eclipse, IntelliJ, etc)
 3. Install [Postman](https://www.getpostman.com/) to test API endpoints